Healthcare Support & Healthcare Administration job market report cover, New York-Newark-Jersey City, NY-NJ, 2026-05

 Career Switchers

-Biggest mistake: Trying to jump straight into practice manager or remote healthcare administration without healthcare workflow experience.
+Biggest mistake: Trying to jump directly into practice manager or healthcare administrator titles without healthcare workflow experience.

 Salary Reality